Glossary

 Cissexism

-(Noun) Refers to prejudice or discrimination against persons who are transgender.
-Includes the assumption that being cisgender is more natural or legitimate than being transgender.
+(Noun) Refers to prejudice or discrimination on the basis of sex, especially towards transgender or gender-expansive people.
+Includes the assumption that being cisgender is more natural or superior.

 Cissexual